 Small intestinal bacterial overgrowth (SIBO) is a condition that occurs when an excessive number of bacteria colonize the small intestine.
 It can cause bloating, diarrhea, or constipation.

-Usually, the large intestine contains most of a person’s gut microbiome, and the small intestine does not contain many bacteria.
-As a result, the small intestine is not able to handle a large number of bacteria growing inside it.
+The small intestine is not able to handle high numbers of bacteria.
 When a person eats, these bacteria begin to ferment the food.
 In some people, this causes symptoms.

 SIBO appears to be related to irritable bowel syndrome (IBS).
 People with IBS are